COLUMN-Time to buy commodities? Maybe, but not the old ways: Russell

 This is the case in coal, iron ore, refined oil products, and copper, with liquefied natural gas among commodities with the potential for oversupply.

-Even if there are strong gains in volumes, there may not be matching gains in prices, which is a undesirable outcome for commodity investors.
+Even if there are strong gains in volumes, there may not be matching gains in prices, which is an undesirable outcome for commodity investors.

 The trick is to find commodities with supply constraints, coupled with a still compelling demand profile, and then find ways to tap into the potential for higher prices.